 Exact representations of wind and its dynamics are essential to the planning and design of wind turbines.
 So called wind models are utilized to describe the dynamic behaviour.
-Guidelines, such as the International Electrotechnical Commission (IEC) standard 61400-1 for wind turbines (International Electrotechnical Commission), feature for example the Kaimal (Kaimal et al., 1972) and Mann (Mann, 1994) models.
+Guidelines, such as the International Electrotechnical Commission (IEC) standard 61400-1 for wind turbines (International Electrotechnical Commision), feature for example the Kaimal (Kaimal et al., 1972) and Mann (Mann, 1994) models.
 In addition to these models for the wind fluctuations, deterministic wind gusts are considered to account for extreme events, such as the so called 50 years gust.
-The need for these additional wind scenarios indicates the incompleteness of wind models: Due to the high complexity of wind, modelling efforts are often focusing on specific features, while neglecting others, as they are assumed to be of minor importance.
+The need for these additional wind scenarios indicates the incompleteness of wind models: Due to the high complexity of wind, modelling efforts are often focusing on

+20 specific features, while neglecting others, as they are assumed to be of minor importance.
 The aforementioned examples focus on representing the spectral properties of wind velocity components and their coherence.
 This approach is widely accepted and reproduces the targeted features of wind well.

-A known feature of wind which is not considered in common models is related to the statistics of wind speed increments $u{\tau}(t)$.
-Mathematically $u{\tau}(t)$ can easily be obtained from a given lag value τ and a wind time series u(t) as
+A known feature of wind which not considered in common models is related to the statistics of wind speed increments $u{\tau}(t)$ .
+Mathematically $u{\tau}(t)$ can easily be obtained from a given lag value $\tau$ and a wind time series u(t) as

-$$u{\tau}(t) := u(t+\tau) - u(t). \tag{1}$$
+$$u{\tau}(t) := u(t+\tau) - u(t).$$

-A comprehensive introduction into the characterization of wind by these statistics has been given by Morales et al. (Morales et al., 2012).
-In short, the increments $u{\tau}(t)$ can be understood intuitively as changes in wind speed and therefore as a simple indicator for gusts.
+A comprehensive introduction into the characterization of wind by these statistics has been given by Morales et al. (Morales 5 et al., 2012).
+In short, the increments uτ(t) can be understood intuitively as changes in wind speed and therefore as a simple indicator for gusts.
 In conclusion their dynamics might be relevant in the context of wind turbine performances and loads.

 For wind it is well documented that $u{\tau}(t)$ is non-Gaussian behaved (Böttcher et al., 2003; Vindel et al., 2008; Morales et al., 2012; Mücke et al., 2011).
-In this work this non-Gaussianity is referred to as the intermittency of turbulence1.
-However wind models are commonly based on spectral properties and imply Gaussian behaved $u{\tau}(t)$, cf. e.g. (Powell and Connell, 1986; Mücke et al., 2011).
+In this work this non-Gaussianity is referred to as the intermittency of turbulence.
+However 10 wind models are commonly based on spectral properties and imply Gaussian behaved $u{\tau}(t)$ , cf. e.g. (Powell and Connell, 1986; Mücke et al., 2011).
 As elaborated by Böttcher et al. (Böttcher et al., 2003) the assumption of Gaussian $u{\tau}(t)$ leads to false predictions, especially about extreme events: Events predicted to occur only each 500 years by a Gaussian model, are predicted to occur five times a day if non-Gaussianity is considered.
-Thus the question arises, whether or not the omission of intermittency in the wind modelling process is a safe simplification.
-If intermittency would have a relevant impact on wind turbine loads this concept should be considered for implementation into future wind models.
+Thus the question arises, whether or not the neglection of intermittency in the wind modelling process is a safe simplification.
+If intermittency would have a relevant impact on wind 15 turbine loads this concept should be considered for implementation into future wind models.
+This work aims to answer this

+15 turbine loads this concept should be considered for implementation into future wind models.
 This work aims to answer this question by comparing intermittent wind fields against purely Gaussian ones with respect to their influence on wind turbine dynamics and loads.

 This paper is organized as follows: Other studies have been dedicated to this issue.
 They are discussed in Sec.
 1.1.
 The specific contribution of this work is described in Sec.
 1.2.
-Detailed aspects about the approach of this work, especially about the wind modelling, are given in Sec.
+Detailed aspects about the approach of this work, especially about

+20 the wind modelling, are given in Sec.
 2. The results are presented and discussed in Sec.
 3. Summarizing conclusions are given in Sec.
 4.